 Bail Not Jail – Demand Bail Reforms!

-According to the law, courts must consider people’s financial circumstances when granting bail, and detention pending trial should be the exception, not the rule.
-But this is rarely followed.
+● According to the law, detention pending trial should be an exception – not a rule.
+Yet this is rarely followed in practice.

-Fortunately, India’s Law Commission has recognized this grave injustice.
-It has recently recommended several non-monetary alternatives to bail.
+● India’s Law Commission has recently recommended several non-monetary alternatives to bail.